stanley-gu/standardsCh/chapter.md

 Antimony scripts can be used to load models.
 The structural library (<http://libstruct.sourceforge.net/>) is also included within this library for analyzing the stoichiometric networks.

+### LibSBMLSim

+LibSBMLSim (<http://fun.bio.keio.ac.jp/software/libsbmlsim/>) is a relatively newer simulation library, which is written in C, available with multiple language bindings, and available on Unix and Windows based operating systems.

 ### RoadRunner